benjamingriff/secretsrc/README.md

 - Check that you're using the correct AWS profile

 ### "No secrets found in this region"
-- Try switching to a different region (future feature)
+- Verify that secrets exist in the current AWS profile and region via the AWS Console or CLI
-- Verify that secrets exist in the current region via AWS Console
+- If you rely on profile-specific regions, ensure the correct profile is selected or set `AWS_REGION`

 ### Clipboard not working on Linux
 - The `atotto/clipboard` library requires X11 on Linux